maximphobos/todoapi/README.md

 To run the application please, do the required steps below:
 1. Build app
 2. Set your connection string details in appsettings.json for the DefaultConnection (change existing)
+3. Comment line number 20 in Program.cs (RolesConfiguration.CreateUserRoles(builder.Services).Wait();) and build application
-3. In Visual Studio Package Manager Console run:
-   Update-Database -Context ApplicationDbContext
+4. In Visual Studio Package Manager Console run: Update-Database -Context ApplicationDbContext and Update-Database -Context ToDoListContext
-   and
-   Update-Database -Context ToDoListContext
+5. Uncomment line number 20 in Program.cs (RolesConfiguration.CreateUserRoles(builder.Services).Wait();) and build application
-4. Run app and test it in Swagger UI
+6. Run app and test it in Swagger UI